gshipley/enterprise_training/AdminTraining.md

 	remote: Will add new hot deploy marker
 	remote: App will not be stopped due to presence of hot_deploy marker

-Adding a hot_deploy marker will significantly increase the speed of application deployments while developing the application.
+Adding a hot_deploy marker will significantly increase the speed of application deployments while developing an application.

 **Lab 22 Complete!**
 <!--BREAK-->